In the world of martial arts, expect an innumerable amount of different kinds and forms coming from all the different parts of the world.

 However, two attires look similar enough to cause confusion in some people – the Judo gi and the Brazilian Jiu Jitsu gi.

 In this article, you will learn the differences between the Judo gi and the Brazilian Jiu Jitsu (BJJ) gi.
+Feel free to read my other article comparing Judo vs BJJ.

 As an observer, the first thing you may notice between a Judo gi and a BJJ gi is the style.
 Although subtle, the two gis have their visual differences.